radish-bdd/radish/changelog/README.rst

 You can install ``towncrier`` and then run ``towncrier --draft`` if you want to get a preview of how your change will look in the final release notes.

-Disclaimer: this README was copied and adapted to the need of radish from the awesome pytest project.
+Disclaimer: this README was copied and adapted to the needs of radish from the awesome pytest project.